-From discussions with BMW, we understand that BMW's investment policy requires a minimum internal rate of return (IRR) of 12% for vehicle projects, and that the current IRR for the Oxford Plant project, including the exceptional Regional Growth Fund (eRGF) grant of Section, is approximately Section.
-The CIL relief would contribute to the bridging of this gap between the required return as per BMW's investment policy and the currently calculated return.
+From discussions with BMW, we understand that BMW's investment policy requires a minimum internal rate of return (IRR) of 12% for vehicle projects, and that the current IRR for the Oxford Plant project, including the exceptional Regional Growth Fund (eRGF) grant of the Oxford Plant project, including the exceptional Regional Growth Fund (eRGF) grant of the CIL relief would contribute to the bridging of this gap between the required return as per BMW's investment policy and the currently calculated return.
 The CIL relief would therefore influence the project's financial viability, and potentially impact the investment decision.

-The role of the CIL relief in the project's economic feasibility is further underscored by the Financial Viability Assessment prepared by DS2 LLP for BMW, which calculates a £61.6m viability deficit when comparing the implied residual land value of the BMW MINI Plant Oxford against an appropriate benchmark land value1.
+The role of the CIL relief in the project's economic feasibility is further underscored by the Financial Viability Assessment prepared by DS2 LLP for BMW, which calculates a £61.6m viability deficit when comparing the implied residual land value of the BMW MINI Plant Oxford against an appropriate benchmark land value.
 The CIL relief, as part of a broader financial framework, would contribute to the bridging of this viability gap.